 You all know him he is one of the most famous actors in the world.
 Have you always wanted to know more about him'?
 Yes, then read this text.

-Elisabeth Wurzer
+By Elisabeth Wurzer

 The deep truth

-One of will smith's characteristics is his big smile with his good humour and the matching charm.
-He was able to make every person, who watched his films laughing.
+One of Will Smith's characteristics is his big smile with his good humour and the matching charm.
+He was able to make every person, who watched his films laugh.
 But this smile has a very deep background.
-Will smith got this smile as a protection from his aggressive father.
+Will Smith got this smile as a protection from his aggressive father.
 Even as a small child, he tried to stop his father from beating his mother or his three siblings with his smile.
 In an interview he tells that he wants to give his children the same way.
-He wants that they become later to persons who care about their self and others and lovely people.
+He wants that they become later to persons who care about their self and others and are lovely people.